andrewcio/talentforlife/readme.md

 ### Contribute

-Edit these pages using GitHub.
+Edit and add to these pages using GitHub via the "Edit this page" link on each page.
+You'll need a GitHub account.
 This is the format for each listing:

 ```
 - Title
     - Website URL
     - Contact email address or URL to contact page
+    - Other links for getting involved
 ```

+Learn more about how to use Markdown: https://www.markdownguide.org/basic-syntax/

+The other option is simply sending a list of links to contact@talentfor.life and I will add them where they need to go.

 ## Additional information

-### For organizations
+### For organizers

 #### Email filtering